sadekbaroudi/vik/README.md

 There aren't any major considerations for the schematic for the module.
 Everything on the connector is an input, so you can choose what to do with them.

 That said, please note that using the I2C or SPI pins for anything **other than I2C or SPI** will break on keyboards that use those signals on the main board.
 So, please avoid doing so if you care about maximizing compatibility.

-For example, in the pers60 scroll wheel modules included in this repository, SDA and SCL are used for the scroll wheel encoder.
-This means that your module will not work with a fair number of keyboards, since many use I2C.
-Your module can be certified even if you break this policy, but it will be indicated as such on the [module certification card](#VIK-Module-certification-card).

 ## Design guidelines and recommendations